- August 22, 2022

 India’s Answer: Strengthening Virtual Defense Capabilities

 Such attacks also permeate public sector information systems, posing a real threat to the security of a nation’s data.
 Following such attacks globally, the Indian government has allotted higher budgets to strengthen existing cybersecurity measures and build newer ones.
 In FY 2022-23, the government allocated INR 515 crores for cybersecurity.
 They backed this allocation by announcing that the Indian Computer Emergency Response Team (CERT-In) will monitor any cybersecurity incidents in the country.
 This body will also issue advisories on threats and appropriate countermeasures for better protection against attacks on data and information.
-Cyber Security R&D by the Ministry of Electronics & Information Technology is another major initiative identified for securing Cyberspace with a focus on the promotion of R&D, demonstration, proof of concept, and establishment of test beds for enhancing indigenous skills and capabilities in the cyber security.
+Cyber Security R&D by the Ministry of Electronics & Information Technology is another major initiative identified for securing Cyberspace with a focus on the promotion of R&D, demonstration, proof of concept, and establishment of test beds for enhancing indigenous skills and capabilities in cyber security.

 Private Companies Bolstering Cybersecurity Efforts